anarion80/astro-ghost-simply/README.md

 # Astro Starter Ghost with Simply Theme

-## :construction: This is still a work in progress :exclamation:

 Netlify Status TBD

 A starter template to build lightning fast websites with [Ghost](https://ghost.org) (as headless CMS in this case) & [Astro](https://astro.build), using the excellent [Simply Ghost Theme](https://github.com/godofredoninja/simply).